krishanrana/reskill/README.md

-conda env create -f environment.yml conda activate reskill_new pip install -e .
+conda env create -f environment.yml conda activate reskill_new pip install -e . cd reskill

 ```

 ## Training Commands
-To collect a dataset using the scripted controllers run the following commands:
+To collect a dataset using the scripted controllers run the following command:
 ```
-cd reskill/data
-python collect_demos.py --num_trajectories 40000 --subseq_len 10 --task block
+python data/collect_demos.py --num_trajectories 40000 --subseq_len 10 --task block
 ```
 There are two sets of tasks `block` and `hook`
 The dataset collected for the `block` tasks can be used to train a downstream RL agent in the `FetchPyramidStack-v0`, `FetchCleanUp-v0` and `FetchSlipperyPush-v0` environments.